eslupmi/impulse/docs/content/concepts.md

 IMPulse creates an Incident with **firing** status and is  tracking it till the Incident status will become **closed**.

-Here you can see the whole lifecicle of an Incident:
+Here you can see the whole lifecycle of an Incident:

 ![None](media/incident_behavior.excalidraw.svg)

-You can see all the options for each status and notifications:
+Or individually for all statuses:

 ![None](media/incident_firing.excalidraw.svg)